rumballd/Microbox-Archive/MB2/PCB/readme.txt

 Z2 and R58 are for increasing rtc disable speed at power off, protecting stored datas against crazy bus...
 Use 4.3 V zener + 220 R resistor.

-There is also a jumper to close for clearing the rtc (leave normally open).
+There is also a jumper to close for clearing the rtc (normally open).

 Philippe